 Creating a startup hub in any of these cities will definitely take some time.
 It would start with each state government recognising the future economic benefits of creating a startup hub and harnessing its early potentials and development.

-However, any individual or group of individuals that could start or build an online venture, secure funding from investors or sell a percentage stake to a global or local technology company, and move to any of these cities could very well cause a sustainable chain reaction for the development of a startup hub.
+However, any individual or group of individuals that could start or build an online venture, create auto title loans, secure funding from investors or sell a percentage stake to a global or local technology company, and move to any of these cities could very well cause a sustainable chain reaction for the development of a startup hub.